 Director: Richard Eyre

 Iris is among the best dementia movies.
-From their student days through her struggle with Alzheimer’s disease, the passion between novelist Iris Murdoch and her husband John Bayley is richly detailed in the true story of their lifelong romance.
-Jim Broadbent won the Oscar for Best Actor in a Supporting Role for his role as the older John, and Kate Winslet and Judi Dench were both nominated for their roles as Iris.
+From their student days through her struggle with Alzheimer’s disease, the passion between novelist Iris Murdoch and her husband, John Bayley, is richly detailed in the true story of their lifelong romance.
+Jim Broadbent won the Oscar for Best Actor in a Supporting Role for his role as the older John, and Kate Winslet and Judi Dench were nominated for their roles as Iris.

 6. A Vow to Cherish (1999)

 Director: John Schmidt

-This movie shows the effect Alzheimer’s disease has on a well-respected elementary school teacher and her husband and children.
-A Vow to Cherish is a movie that captures the true meaning of the words “til death do us part.”
+This movie shows the effect Alzheimer’s disease has on a well-respected elementary school teacher, her husband, and her children.
+A Vow to Cherish is a movie about Alzheimer’s that captures the true meaning of the words “til death do us part.”
 Barbara Babcock plays Ellen Brighton, and Ken Howard plays John Brighton, a married couple dedicated to God as much as to one another.

 7. The Notebook 2004

 Director: Nick Cassavetes

 The Notebook is one of the most romantic dementia movies.
-Despite her memory being wiped out by dementia, the story of The Notebook tells of a husband’s unconditional love for his wife.
+Despite her memory being wiped out by dementia, the story tells of a husband’s unconditional love for his wife.
 Noah, a man in his eighties, reads aloud to the love of his life to restore her faded memories.
-Having heard his words, he believes that he will bring the unforgettable memories of their relationship to Allie, who has been through turbulent times in her own life.
+Having heard his words, he believes that he will bring the unforgettable memories of their relationship to Allie, who has been through turbulent times in her life.
 While he spends every day reading portions of his old journal to her, she treats him as if he were a great but mysterious stranger.

 8. Schism 2008

 Director: John C. Lyons

 In Schism, an injury to Neil Woodard’s hip causes him to enter a nursing facility, and he is unhappy about the changes in his life.
 The uncooperative man insists that when he recovers, he will return home.
 Still, an unexpected friendship develops between the residents and staff when he becomes aware of prioritizing his life.
 However, he soon discovers that all may not be as it seems.

 9. Best Movies about Alzheimer’s: Still Alice 2014